 The Permittee shall comply with all applicable state rules and statutes.
 The Permittee shall obtain all required permits for the project and comply with the conditions of those permits unless those permits conflict with or are preempted by federal or state permits and regulations.
 A list of the permits known to be required is included in the permit application.
-At least 14 days prior to the preconstruction meeting, the Permittee shall submit a filing demonstrating that is has obtained such permits.
-The Permittee shall provide a copy of any such permit upon Commission request.
+At least 14 days prior to the pre-construction meeting, the Permittee shall submit a filing with a detailed status update of all permits, authorizations, and approvals that have been applied for specific to the project.
+The detailed status update shall include the permitting agency or authority, the name of the permit, authorization, or approval being sought, contact person and contact information for the permitting agency or authority, brief description of why the permit, authorization, or approval is needed, application submittal date, and the date the permit, authorization, or approval was issued or is anticipated to be issued.